 Headspace.
 The unfilled space in a canning jar between the top of the food or liquid and the underside of the lid.
 The correct amount of headspace is essential to allow for food expansion as the jars are heated and for the formation of a strong vacuum seal as jars cool.

 I want to make sure that you have a visual example of the best way to measure how much headspace is in your jars.
-To the right is a canning Bubble Popper & Measurer which you can buy by itself or as a set which includes the other three canning tools.
+To the right is a canning Bubble Popper & Measurer which you can buy by itself (Available at SB Canning Store) or as a set which includes the other three canning tools.

 If you have a recipe that doesn’t have a headspace measurement called out, first it may not be a safe recipe for canning, but it also could have been quickly typed and omitted.
 The rule of thumb for recipes are: